vkatariya8/blog/_posts/2015-07-08-dharma-bums.md

 ![My helpfl](/assets/dharma_bums.jpg){: .center-image height="400px"}

+The book is primarily about Buddhism, and has travel as an inseparable, intertwined portion.
+It catalogues the emergence of Zen Buddhism in the American generation of the 40s and 50s.
+It is a memoir of Keruoac’s experiences, as well as a guidebook and anthology.
+It’s a bit of an autobiographical book since Ray Smith is modelled after Keruoac.
+In fact, most of the characters in the book are modelled after real-life people, including Allen Ginsberg and the inimitable Neal Cassady (immortalised as Dean Moriarty in _On the Road_).

+Ray Smith is an upcoming poet who leads the ‘new’ life, full of revelry, party and drink.
+Japhy, on the other hand, is one who years for simplicity and austerity.
+He is always giving away things, practising charity, and composing, interpreting or translating poems.
+To him, divining new prayers, composing new, creative haikus are the ‘cool’ things to do.
+Japhy is the kind of friend that one needs as a teacher as he is an epitome of what Zen Buddhism specifies.

+The book centers around these two people and the interactions they have with the people around them.
+There is one hike up to Mount Matterhorn in California, and Ray ends the book with a summer job on Desolation Peak.
+This refers to the mountains being a place of solitude conducive to the meditation that is central to Buddhism.

 ###---

 What I find peculiar about the whole book is the intimacy with which the characters speak of Buddhism.
 I find it slightly disturbing, or even annoying, that they call each other Bodhisattvas, and reincarnations of Buddhist saints of the past.
 I also find it disturbing that Ray, while following some of the tenets of Buddhism, and indulging in meditation, still is a heavy drinker.
 It’s not that I am judging him, but that I thought religion was to be put on a pedestal and kept pure.